slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Play on people’s need to believe to create a cult-like following.' -- Robert Greene (27th law of power)*

 <!--
-the value of getting a coach. spend more time fixing weaknesses than developing strengths!
+the value of getting a coach.
+Spend more time fixing weaknesses than developing strengths!

 the way of man is the way of the gang